HOW CUREFEST CAME TO CANADA

 On May 1st, 2015 Natasha Rose Gould was diagnosed with Diffuse Intrinsic Pontine Gliomas (DIPG) a highly aggressive and difficult to treat brain tumor found at the base of the brain, mostly in children.
 Natasha passed away on August 4th, 2016, 15 months after her diagnosis.

-To learn more about Natasha's journey, go to www.prayfornatasha.ca
+To learn more about Natasha's journey, you can go to www.prayfornatasha.ca